 - Keep in tune with your partner – as our circumstances change so do we.
 You and your partner are a team and it’s vital that you stay on the same wavelength by discussing anything and everything – from what you did that day, to where you’d like to be in 30 years’ time.
 Discuss the big and the bold, the unimportant and insignificant.
 It all helps you to keep up the bond of love and friendship that brought you together in the first place.

 - Feel better about yourself – enabling you and your partner to have some quality time together and making an effort to do so will help encourage you to make an effort all round including for yourself.
 You might not want to go full-on glam, but it may mean you wash you hair, slap on some mascara and lip gloss and climb out of your joggers and into some nice jeans.
 You’ll feel better if you think you look better and when you feel better your whole outlook on life will change.
 You become more confident, positive and ready for anything.

-- Something to look forward to – do you sometimes feel you’re on a hamster wheel – always on the go, but never really getting anywhere.
-One days seems very much like another and there’s no prospect of anything exciting on the horizon.
-That’s not to say that you’re not happy with what you’ve got (remember minimalism is all about making your wants and needs few and appreciating what you’ve already got).
-But, everyone needs a bit of excitement now and then!
+- Something to look forward to – do you sometimes feel you’re on a hamster wheel – always on the go, but never really getting anywhere?
+One day seems very much like another and there’s no prospect of anything exciting on the horizon.
+That’s not to say that you’re not happy with what you’ve got but, everyone needs a bit of excitement now and then!
 So, imagine if you could wave fairy dust over your calendar and create a slice of time each week to do something exciting for just you and Mr Right.